 From Battlefield to Lab Bench

-US military personnel return from active duty with highly marketable knowledge and skills, but many find it difficult to quickly parlay their experience into well-paying jobs.
-To help rectify the situation, the National Science Foundation (NSF) funds the Veteran’s Research Supplement (VRS) program, which allows veterans at selected colleges and universities to participate in industrially relevant research in science, technology, engineering, and mathematics (STEM)—fields in which job openings far outpace the supply of qualified US applicants.
+A program funded by the National Science Foundation (NSF) is helping both BU students achieve their goals.
+Launched in 2011, the Veterans Research Supplement Program (VRS) supports post-9/11 veterans at selected colleges and universities, allowing them to participate in industrially relevant research in science, technology, engineering, and mathematics (STEM)—fields where job openings far outpace the supply of qualified US applicants.

-Subsequently hired to work full-time in the Biomicroscopy Lab while completing his Master of Engineering in electrical engineering, Chan has continued to advance microscopy techniques aimed at improving medical diagnostic imaging.
-The experience has led him to consider working in research and development for defense and other industries, conducting experiments and designing devices with real-world application.
+Subsequently hired to work full-time in the Biomicroscopy Lab while completing his degree, Chan has continued to advance microscopy techniques aimed at improving medical diagnostic imaging.
+The experience has led him, he says, to consider working in research and development for defense and other industries, conducting experiments and designing devices with real-world applications.